shahzaib78631/Interester/app/database/README.md

 SQL database queries
 ===================

+Queries that are used for the following db.
+--

 ```sql
 CREATE TABLE usr (usr_id INT AUTO_INCREMENT, PRIMARY KEY (usr_id),
 rollnumber VARCHAR(8) NOT NULL UNIQUE, pass VARCHAR(20) NOT NULL,